-The building’s multi-disciplinary program, organized around an interior courtyard called the Commons, showcased the exposed timber with the intention to foster collaboration across the disciplines of architecture, building technology, landscape architecture, and regional planning.
-This courtyard doubles as a presentation space as well.
-To achieve optimal speech intelligibility, Acentech worked with the design team in the careful selection of sound absorptive finishes with an emphasis on wood-based products.
+The building’s multi-disciplinary program, organized around an interior courtyard called the Commons, showcases the exposed timber.
+To achieve optimal speech intelligibility, Acentech worked with the design team in the selection of sound absorptive finishes with an emphasis on wood-based products.
 Clear sound separation of the various programmed spaces was a priority and challenging, especially with noise producing spaces such as shops and BCT labs adjacent to seminar rooms and the Commons.
-Working with the CLT system, Acentech worked with the design team in detailing a custom sound isolating floor/ceiling systems for some of the most critical adjacencies.
-With most of the mechanical systems designed to be exposed rather than shielded by a traditional acoustical panel ceiling, the MEP system is designed to operate quietly with energy-efficient chilled beams and fan coil units on ECM motor.
+Acentech worked with the design team in detailing a custom sound isolating floor/ceiling systems for some of the most critical adjacencies.
+The MEP system is designed to operate quietly with energy-efficient chilled beams and fan coil units on an ECM motor.

-As the new home to UMass Amherst’s architectural and engineering programs, the John Olver building needed to accommodate custom audiovisual systems to compliment the highly technical nature of these studies.
-Acentech designed the presentation systems for designated classrooms, meeting spaces, seminar rooms, videoconference suite, and the central atrium mentioned above.
-Sound systems were also key within the development of these spaces.
-Our audiovisual consultants placed a keen interest in developing user-friendly systems to ensure teachers and students can easily share and collaborate across a wide spectrum of abilities.
-These systems were scalable in nature as well, which allowed the users to be able to migrate between them and have a consistent look and feel, while also making them easy to manage and support for the school technicians.
+As the new home to UMass Amherst’s architectural and engineering programs, the building needed to accommodate custom AV to compliment the highly technical nature of these studies.
+Acentech designed the presentation systems for classrooms, meeting spaces, seminar rooms, videoconference suite, and the central atrium mentioned above.
+These systems are flexible and scalable in nature, yet easy to manage and support.